 Secrets of San Vicente, Palawan: Club Agutaya Resort Review

 “At the beach, life is different.
 Time doesn’t move hour to hour, but mood to moment.
 We live by the currents, plan by the tides, and follow the sun.”
-These words were exactly what resonated in us when we recently visited the quaint town of San Vicente in Palawan.
+These words were exactly what resonated in us when we recently visited Club Agutaya Resort in San Vicente, Palawan.

 It was my second time visiting San Vicente and I was quite surprised to see a lot of developments in the town.
 From the paved roads and tourism-related establishments to the newly opened airport, I’m glad this place is being developed with sustainability in mind.

 As a frequent traveler, I love to see new beach destinations.
 With the increase in the number of areas being developed, tourists will have more equally beautiful options to choose from and will not just overpopulate destinations like Boracay, giving these islands time to breathe and heal.
 This also means giving the people in these localities more livelihood sources while protecting their own environment.

 San Vicente is an upcoming resort town in Palawan surrounded by lush green forests with amazing waterfalls, pocket beaches, and beautiful people.
 Its main attraction is its Long Beach, a 14.5-kilometer stretch of coastal haven blessed with creamy white sands and crystal clear waters.

 During our recent visit, we stayed at Club Agutaya – an eco-friendly boutique resort with environmental sustainability at the helm of its vision.

 How to Get to Club Agutaya